Immediately-Vulnerable/ECS260-SoftwareEngineering-OSS_Security_Vulnerabilities/snyk/notes.md

 Notes on Running `extract_snyk.py`

 ## Prerequisite & Notes
-This scripts can be running **only locally** for now, because `Snyk CLI` requires authentication, which I haven't figure out how to bypass in Google Colab.

-That being said, to run the script, we need both
+To run the script, we need both
 * Install `Snyk CLI`
 * Complete authentication by `synk auth`